Menu

 Here's the text.

-May 2024 Issue Noto Peninsula and Yokohama
+May 2024 issue Noto Peninsula and Yokohama

 Last Updated June 3, 2024

-As for publication contents of "public information Yokohama" May, 2024 issue "Yokohama Aya discovery", please see link.
+As for the publication contents of "public information Yokohama" May, 2024 issue "Yokohama Aya discovery", please see link.

 Noto Peninsula and Yokohama

-Omotoyama Sojiji Temple Soin Temple, Daisodo
+Omotoyama Sojiji Temple Soin, Daisodo

 Employees of Nakanoyu

-Ejiri Fukumatsu statue
+Statue of Ejiri Fukumatsu

-Photographed by Ejiri Fukumatsu Statue September 12, 2019
+Statue of Ejiri Fukumatsu, September 12, 2019

 "Asahiyu" run by Ejiri Fukumatsu

-Photographed on August 6, 2021, Tsurumi-ku raw wheat "Asahiyu" run by Ejiri Fukumatsu
+August 6, 2021, "Asahiyu," Tsurumi-ku barley run by Ejiri Fukumatsu

-The stone pillars of Mishima Shrine
+Stone pillars of Mishima Shrine

-Ishidorii of Hisashihi Shrine
+Ishidorii of Hisataka Hiko Shrine

-Ishidorii of Notohizaki Shrine
+Ishidorii of Notohi Shrine

-The name of the donor
+Name of the donor

-※For more information, please refer to "Museum of Yokohama Urban History Bulletin" No. 18 (March 2024) and "Sento and Yokohama" (Yokohama Hometown History Foundation, 2018) edited by the Yokohama Museum of History in Yokohama Archives of History.
+※For more information, please refer to Museum of Yokohama Urban History Bulletin No.18 (March 2024) and Yokohama Archives of History / Yokohama Museum of History, "Sento and Yokohama" (Yokohama City Hometown History Foundation, 2018).

 Notice

-[Reception closed] Reader's present
+[Reception end] Reader present

 Reader's present "Sento and Yokohama"

 ※ 1.Postal code, 2.
 Address, 3.
 Name, 4.
 Impression, 5.
+I would like to read, 6.
+"May issue present hope"

-Contact: Yokohama City Hall, Policy Management Bureau, Public Relations Section TEL: 045‐671-2331 FAX: 045‐661-2351
+Public Relations Section, Policy Management Bureau, Yokohama City Hall TEL: 045‐671-2331 FAX: 045‐661-2351

-For inquiries to this page
+Inquiries to this page

-Phone: 045-671-2331
+Telephone: 045-671-2331

-Phone: 045-671-2331
+Telephone: 045-671-2331

 Fax: 045-661-2351